sventomasek/Godot-Grid-Based-Movement/README.md

 4. Connect the on_body_entered signal of Area2D to itself
 5. Configure the settings to your liking
 6. Now when the player or an enemy touch it they will fall in the opposite direction!

+# Need Help?
+You can contact me in my Discord server https://discord.gg/MsF7kN54T7

+Just post your issue in the "tech-support" channel and I will try to help as soon as I can.